Decipher/textimage/README.txt

 3. Programmers/themers - calling Textimage theme() functions:

-   There are two separate theme functions that can be used to render HTML to Textimage images:
+   There are three theme functions that can be used to render HTML of Textimage
+   images:

    -----------------------
    'textimage_style_image'